Momentum distribution and correlation function of free particles in the Tsallis statistics using conventional expectation value and equilibrium temperature: The system of free particles under the Tsallis statistics

 \subsection{Momentum distribution in the system of $N$ free particles}

 We focus on the momentum distribution $f^{[1]}(\vec{p}_N)$, which is the probability distribution for the momentum $\vec{p}_N$, in the Tsallis statistics with the conventional expectation value.
 The quantity $\vec{p}_N$ is the momentum of the particle $N$.
 We adopt the equilibrium temperature.
 We calculate the sum over $n_1, \cdots, n_{3(N-1)}$ of the probability.
 The remaining variables are $n_{3N-2}, n_{3N-1}, n_{3N}$ which are related to the momentum $\vec{p}_N$.
+We continue to consider the case of sufficiently large $L$.

 We calculate the quantity $(N!)^{-1} \sum_{n_{1}, \cdots, n_{3(N-1)} = 1}^{\infty} P(n_1, \cdots, n_{3N})$ to obtain the distribution $f^{[1]}(\vec{p}_N)$:

 where $\vec{p}_N = (p_{3N-2}, p_{3N-1}, p_{3N})$.
 The variables $p_{3N-2}$, $p_{3N-1}$, and $p_{3N}$ are positive in Eq.~\eqref{sum_of_P:momentum:positive}, because $n_{3N-2}$, $n_{3N-1}$, and $n_{3N}$ are positive.
 Certain conditions must be satisfied for the previous calculation to be valid.
 One is the condition $N>1$.
 The others hold when Eq.~\eqref{eqn:cond_denom_prob:1} is satisfied.